rseng/jobs-updater/README.md

 ```

 In the above, we will include the url and name fields, and use the url field to determine uniqueness (default).
-Given that you have the slack webhook as a secret provided to the action and `deploy_slack` is true, the default `deploy`
+Given that you have the slack webhook as a secret provided to the action and `slack_deploy` is true, the default `deploy`
 variable (to indicate all services) is true and deployment will happen.
 If you just want to test, then do:

 ```yaml